UNICEF Breastfeeding Healthy Start

 Helping mothers breastfeed helps ensure their babies get the best start in life.

-UNICEF works with partners around the world to help raise awareness about the benefits of breastfeeding and to make sure mothers are getting the support they need to be successful at it.
+UNICEF works with partners around the world to help raise awareness about the benefits of breastfeeding and to make sure mothers are getting the support they need to be successful.
+As natural as it is, breastfeeding isn't always easy.

 Breastfeeding is a solid investment in baby's future health and well being — and mom's